-Beach (public; access depends on the tide), spa, swimming pool, library, fitness centre, watersports.
+Beach (public; access depends on the tide), library, fitness centre, watersports and free WiFi throughout the hotel.
 In rooms: iPod dock, Apple TV in both the bedroom and living area, Apple Mac Mini, free minibar, Nespresso coffee machine, Thann toiletries.
 Each villa has a private pool and 24-hour butler service.
 There's a stash of on-loan bicycles, free for up to two hours daily.

 Our favourite rooms